More information

 If you see run-off from a building site or your property is affected by run-off because of the floods or heavy rainfall, please contact your council to report it.
 Councils are the environmental regulator for local construction projects.
 The EPA can help you with major or state significant construction projects and you can report any issues to the EPA’s Environment Line on 131 555.

-Please check your local landfill websites to ensure waste facilities are taking debris, opening hours and whether there are special requirements for disposing of flood damaged waste.
+For those in impacted areas, please check your local landfill websites to ensure waste facilities are taking debris, opening hours and whether there are special requirements for disposing of flood damaged waste.

 Waste facility gate fees may still apply.